sam-h-hall/sam-h-hall/README.md

 Hi, I'm Sam!

-A passionate fullstack developer looking to get my first professional role.
+A passionate fullstack developer always looking for a new challenge and experienced in JavaScript, TypeScript, Python, and Node.
-I'm currently learning the fundamentals of Linux and AWS, expanding my knowledge of Node and React, as well as learning Rust.
+I am an archlinux enthusiast as well as a neovim addict.

 Connect with me on LinkedIn: https://www.linkedin.com/in/sam-h-hall-0/